windup/windup-quickstarts/weblogic-javaee-servlet/README.md

 What is it?
 -----------

 WebLogic provides its own proprietary servlet and filter annotations for dependency injection.
 If the application uses them, they must be replaced with the standard Java EE 6 annotations.
-This example demonstrates how to create a Windup rule that searches for these proprietary annotations and reports on them.
+This example demonstrates how to create a WindupRuleProvider that searches for these proprietary annotations and reports on them.

 The rule searches for the following annotations: